City Index vs Eightcap 2025

 Dive deeper: Best Copy Trading Platforms.

-Ratings reflect these differences.
-For Trading Platforms and Tools, City Index earns 4.5 out of 5 stars and ranks #11 out of 63 brokers on ForexBrokers.com, while Eightcap scores 4 out of 5 stars and ranks #39.
-If you want a native platform experience alongside MT4 and chart trading, City Index is a strong choice.
-If MT5 access is a must, Eightcap is the clear pick—both let you practice first with a free demo account.
+For trading platforms and tools, City Index earns 4.5 out of 5 stars and ranks #11 out of 63 brokers at ForexBrokers.com, while Eightcap scores 4 stars and ranks #31.
+Choose City Index if you want a broker-built platform with MT4; pick Eightcap if MT5 access is a priority and you’re comfortable using third-party platforms.

 |